REDUNION/STATUS/README.md

 # STATUS
-A software to record daily works and send thiw records to a excel file
+A software to record daily works and send the records to an excel file its made with eric6 idle , qt design ,it uses the openpyxl library